 The school should ensure they have a designated secure safeguarding email address to receive domestic abuse notifications.
 This email address should only be accessible by staff who have responsibilities for safeguarding such as the Designated Safeguarding Lead (DSL), deputy DSL and other specific safeguarding staff.
-The inbox should be regularly monitored by staff responsible for safeguarding; this should be done by more than one individual.
+The inbox should be regularly monitored by staff responsible for safeguarding; this should be done by more than one individual and checked daily during the school term and in school hours.
 The school safeguarding email address must also be encrypted using transport layer security (TLS); you can find out more about TLS on the Government Digital Service, Transport Layer Security (TLS) Guidance webpage.

-Notifications will continue to be sent to schools throughout school holidays and at weekends, so that school staff can be made aware of any incidents and have that in mind when they support the child or young person on their return to school.
+Notifications will continue to be sent to schools throughout school holidays and at weekends, so that school staff can be made aware of any incidents and have that in mind when they support the child on their return to school.
 Some schools may be able to respond and provide support out of school hours and during school holidays.
+To support partnership communications an 'out of office' message should be operational during other times and in school holidays to advise partner agencies if and how often messages will be checked/responded to, and when the school will reopen.

-When a notification is received, the DSL should initially respond as they do in any situation where concerns are raised about a child or young person.
+When a notification is received, school safeguarding staff should initially respond as they do in any situation where concerns are raised about a child.
 They should consider:

-- What is already known about the child/young person and their family? - What is known about the child/young person when they arrived (or not) at school today? - Who in the school needs to be informed?
+- What is already known about the child and their family? - What is known about the child when they arrived (or not) at school today? - Who in the school needs to be informed?
 Only those staff who have a specific need to know about the incident will need to be told i.e., class/form teacher and relevant support staff.

-Steps should be taken to observe the child/young person's well-being and how they are today.
-This should be done by the most appropriate member of staff who knows the child/young person, for example the class/form teacher, learning mentor, teaching assistant or the DSL/deputy DSL.
-In all cases the child/young person (and their parent/carer) should not be directly approached and asked about the incident, instead general observation, and enquiries about how they are should be made.
+Steps should be taken to observe the child's well-being and how they are today.
+This should be done by the most appropriate member of school staff who knows the child, for example the class/form teacher, learning mentor, teaching assistant or a member of the safeguarding team.

+In all cases the child (and their parent/carer) should not be directly approached and asked about the incident, instead general observation, and enquiries about how they are should be made.

-Discretion and sensitivity should be used at all times when you become aware that an incident has occurred.
-School staff should be mindful that it is likely that children/young people may have seen or heard the abusive episode, be used, or even involved in the abuse.
-Other children/young people may not be aware that the incident has taken place; particularly those who weren't in the household at the time the incident took place.
-It is probable that most children/young people, whether they were in the household at the time of the incident or not, will have sensed the tension in the build-up to the abuse and experienced the aftermath in some form.
-Even when the parents believe the children/young people were unaware of what was happening children/young people can often give detailed accounts of the events.
+Discretion and sensitivity should be used at all times when the school is notified that an incident has occurred.
+School staff should be mindful that it is likely that children may have seen or heard the abusive episode, be used, or even involved in the abuse.
+Other children may not be aware that the incident has taken place, particularly those who weren't in the household at the time the incident took place.
+It is probable that most children, whether they were in the household at the time of the incident or not, will have sensed the tension in the build-up to the abuse and experienced the aftermath in some form.
+Even when the parents believe the children were unaware of what was happening, children can often give detailed accounts of the events.

-In all cases the school is expected to assess the presentation of the child/young person and what is known about their family and home life.
+In all cases, the school is expected to assess the presentation of the child and what is known about their family and home life.
 Things to consider:

-- How are they presenting physically and emotionally? - Are there any changes in their behaviour?

-What is the possible impact on siblings/other children?
+- How are they presenting physically and emotionally? - Are there any changes in their behaviour? - What is the possible impact on siblings/other children?

-There may be times when the child or young person may initiate a conversation, this should be encouraged, and the child supported to share their experiences which can inform school and partner agencies decision making.
+There may be times when the child may initiate a conversation, this should be encouraged, and the child supported to share their experiences which can inform school and partner agencies decision making.